Download & Other Tools

-When children have health insurance, they are more likely to receive preventive and acute care, they miss less school, and their families are at less financial risk from unpaid medical bills (1, 2).
-Providing quality, accessible and affordable health care to children requires comprehensive insurance coverage for all children; an appropriately trained and compensated provider base, including a sufficient number of subspecialists; parental understanding about what care is needed and how to obtain it; and effective systems of care, including a “medical home” (3).
-Immigrant children, especially those with undocumented parents or those who are themselves undocumented, are at particular risk of being uninsured and without regular health care (4).
+Children with health insurance are more likely to receive needed medical care, are less likely to have costly hospitalizations, and tend to perform better in school than their uninsured peers (1).
+Providing quality, accessible, and affordable health care to all children requires comprehensive insurance coverage and an appropriately trained and compensated provider base including a sufficient number of subspecialists; it also requires effective systems of care including medical homes and parental understanding about what care is needed and how to obtain it (2, 3, 4).
+Immigrant children, especially those with undocumented parents or those who are themselves undocumented, are at particular risk of being uninsured and without regular health care (2, 5).

-According to research and subject experts, policy options that could improve children’s health care include:
+Policy options that could improve children’s health care include:

-For more policy ideas and research on this topic, see kidsdata.org's Research & Links section or visit the California HealthCare Foundation, the 100% Campaign, and the American Academy of Pediatrics.
+For more policy ideas and research on this topic, see kidsdata.org's Research & Links section or visit the California HealthCare Foundation, the National Academy for State Health Policy, and the American Academy of Pediatrics.

-- Ensuring that every child has access to family-centered, culturally competent and coordinated care within a medical home, particularly children with chronic conditions (3, 5, 7)
+- Ensuring that every child has access to family-centered, culturally competent, and coordinated care within a medical home, particularly children with chronic conditions (3, 6)

-- Expanding access to health education and consultation services for parents/guardians and service providers in programs that serve young children, including child care settings, nutrition programs, and foster care homes (5)
+- Expanding access to health consultation or education for parents/guardians and service providers in programs serving young children, such as child care settings, home-visiting programs, and foster care homes (6)

 Sources for this narrative:

-6. National Center for Medical Home Implementation.
-(2011).
-Educating medical students and residents on medical home.
+3. National Center for Medical Home Implementation.
+(2016).
+Why is medical home important?
 American Academy of Pediatrics.
-Retrieved from: http://www.medicalhomeinfo.org/training/residency.aspx
+Retrieved from: https://medicalhomeinfo.aap.org/overview/Pages/Evidence.aspx

 - Websites with Related Information

-- California HealthCare Foundation
+- California Health Care Foundation

-- California School Health Centers Association
+- California School-Based Health Alliance

-- Family Health Outcomes Project, UCSF
+- Family Health Outcomes Project, University of California, San Francisco

 - Health Affairs

-- Health Insurance and Access to Care Knowledge Path, Maternal and Child Health Library at Georgetown University
+- Health Insurance and Access to Care for Children and Adolescents Knowledge Path, National Center for Education in Maternal and Child Health

 - National Academy for State Health Policy (NASHP)

-- National Center for Medical Home Implementation, Maternal and Child Health Bureau & American Academy of Pediatrics
+- National Center for Medical Home Implementation, American Academy of Pediatrics

 - Prevention Institute

-- Social Determinants of Health, Centers for Disease Control and Prevention
+- Social Determinants of Health: Know What Affects Health, Centers for Disease Control and Prevention

-- The Children's Partnership: Children's Health Care/Health Reform
+- The Children's Partnership: Health Care

 - The Commonwealth Fund